Ubuntu-Danmark/ubuntudanmark.dk/wp-content/plugins/wp-piwik/readme.txt

 5. Piwik: Here you'll find your auth token.

 == Changelog ==

+= 1.0.14 =
+* Action "wp-piwik_site_created" was extended by a site ID parameter, so it will deliver the Piwik site ID of the created site
+* Bugfix: Fixed an issue with Piwik site creation
+* Bugfix: Allow changes of a manually defined tracking code on networks, see https://github.com/braekling/WP-Piwik/issues/46

+= 1.0.13 =
+* Language updates
+* Readme typo fixes (thx to ujdhesa)
+* Perform your own code after site creation by using the action "wp-piwik_site_created"
+* Improved caching ID to avoid interferences, see https://github.com/braekling/WP-Piwik/issues/42

+= 1.0.12 =
+* Removed notices and warnings
+* Allow to modify the tracking code using the filter "wp-piwik_tracking_code"
+* Network: Don't show plugin overview settings link on individual sites

+= 1.0.11 =
+* Security improvements
+* Removed some division by zero warnings
+* Option to disable SSL host verification (additional to peer verification)
+* Overview widget: Do not show unique visitors row if value is not available
+* Bugfix: Post shortcode is fixed and will work again

+= 1.0.10 =
+* Security fix

+= 1.0.9 =
+* Language updates
+* Bugfix: Deprecated get_currentuserinfo() replace.
+Thx to the infinity, see https://github.com/braekling/WP-Piwik/pull/21
+* Bugfix: Overview widget will show proper values even if a period > 1 day is selected, see https://wordpress.org/support/topic/weird-numbers-im-wp-piwik

 = 1.0.8 =
 * Feature: Show "per post stats" and the "custom variable meta box" also on page and custom post edit